Zerofilling - Part III - Doing the Math

 Apparently Mac OS X 10.3 has some optimizations in memory management, as the G4 500 with 10.3 is doing the allocation loops much faster than some faster processors on 10.2.6.
 The fact that it is still slower overall, is more likely than not a direct result of zerofilling.

 - zero filling is likely to be a bottleneck even more so in 10.3

-vm_allocatewill be followed by an access to the first page immediately afterwards.
+followed by an access to the first page immediately afterwards.

 If faulting optimizations are in effect, then the drag of zerofilling will be even more pronounced.
 You can optimize zerofilling by not zerofilling :)